grame-cncm/faust/README.md

 * The [Faust online course](https://ccrma.stanford.edu/~rmichon/faustWorkshops/course2015/) or the [Faust Hero in 2 Hours tutorial](https://ccrma.stanford.edu/~rmichon/faustTutorials/#faust-hero-in-2-hours) might be good starting points for beginners.
 * [Julius Smith's website](https://ccrma.stanford.edu/~jos) is an incredible resource on various topics around DSP and Faust.

-## Acknowledgments
+## Acknowledgements

-Many persons have been contributing to the Faust project by providing code for the compiler, architecture files, libraries, examples, documentation, scripts, bug reports, ideas, etc.
+Many persons have been frequently  contributing to the Faust project by providing code for the compiler, architecture files, libraries, examples, documentation, scripts, bug reports, ideas, etc.